Shakti: In the Vedic era

-The Veda Samhitas are the oldest scriptures that specify the Hindu goddesses.
-The Rigveda and the Atharvaveda are the main sources of knowledge about various goddesses from the Vedic period.
+The Veda Samhitas are the oldest scriptures that mention Hindu goddesses.
+The Rigveda and the Atharvaveda are the main sources about various goddesses from the Vedic period (c.
+1500).
 Ushas, the goddess of dawn was the most praised.
-Though male deities such as Indra and Agni have been more popular in the Vedic era, female deities were represented as personifications of important aspects like Earth (Prithvi), Mother of Gods (Aditi), Night (Ratri), and Speech (Vāc/Vāk).
+Though male deities such as Indra and Agni have been more popular in the Vedic era, female deities were represented as personifications of important aspects like: Earth (Prithvi), Mother of Gods (Aditi), Night (Ratri), and Speech (Vāc/Vāk).
+The Vedic male deities were conceived of as personifications of powerful natural forces (Vayu-air, Agni-fire), who had as their core a nucleic of various powers, shaktis, or, as it was then termed Śacīs.

-The Devīsūkta in the Rigveda, addressed to the goddess Vāc, became the progenitor of goddess theology that evolved later.
-Here (10.125.6), Vāc states: "I bend the bow for Rudra that his arrow may strike and slay the hater of devotion.
-I rouse and order battle for the people, and I have penetrated Earth and Heaven".
-This hymn presented the goddess as an all powerful pervasive being, who is both "immanent and transcendent", and is bestower of power to both gods and humans.
-Prominent characteristics of Vāc were later incorporated into the identity of Saraswati, who was a minor river goddess in the Vedas, but later became the goddess of knowledge and the "Mother of the Vedas".
+Śacī is the typical vedic term to denote a deities 'divine powers', and was used in Rigveda mostly in connection with Indra.

-Most of the goddesses in the Vedic era were presented as wives of the gods.
-They had no special powers nor an individual name either, rather they took their respective husband's name with feminine suffixes, as with Indrani, the wife of Indra.
-Though the goddesses had no power, one Rigvedic hymn (10.159) addressed Indrani as Śacī Poulomī and presented her as the "deification" of Indra's power.
-The term Śacī meant "the rendering of powerful or mighty help, assistance, aid, especially of the 'deeds of Indra'."
-This use of the term Śacī is seen as a major step in the later conception of Śakti as the divine power which is separate from a deity and something not inherently present within it.
+Most of the goddesses in the Vedic era were presented as wives of gods.
+They had no special powers nor an individual name either, rather, they took their respective husband's name with feminine suffixes, as with Indrani, the wife of Indra.
+Though the vedic goddesses had no power, one Rigvedic hymn (10.159) addressed Indrani as Śacī Poulomī and presented her as the "deification" of Indra's power.
+The term Śacī here meant "the rendering of powerful or mighty help, assistance, aid, especially of the 'deeds of Indra'."
+The Rig vedic Śacī was a conscious intelligent faculty, rather than a blind physical force, and was thought to be inherently constituted in the male deity.
+The subsequent usage of the word Gnā lit women in the Rigveda to represent divine female partners, who were distinctly separate principles of 'female energy' and acted in unison with the male gods, is seen as a major step in the conception of Śakti being the divine power that exists independent of a deity and something not inherently present within it.

-In later Hindu texts, the idea of Shakti as divine feminine energy became more pronounced as wives of the gods began to personify the powers of their husbands.
-Despite arriving at this stage, it was only later, after a lot of philosophical speculation and understanding the connecting factor underlying the universe that the idea of Shakti as being the feminine unity pervading all existence was developed.
+Eventually, in the Hindu texts, the idea of Shakti being the divine feminine energy became more pronounced as the wives, the gnās, the divine females accompanying the gods, began to personify the powers of their husbands.
+Despite arriving at this stage, it was only later, after a lot of philosophical speculation and understanding the connecting factor underlying the universe, that the idea of Shakti being the feminine unity that pervades all existence was developed.